 Reliefs: The IHT rules incorporate a variety of reliefs for businesses, woodlands and agriculture.
-These have been reduced as a result of measures in the Autumn Budget 2024, but remain a valuable way of limiting IHT liabilities.
+These are due to be reduced as a result of measures in the Autumn Budget 2024, but remain a valuable way of limiting IHT liabilities.
 If you do not currently qualify for any of these, a range of investments can provide you with access to these tax reliefs.
 For example, some AIM shares currently qualify for 100% business relief, (falling to 50% relief from 2026/27) and you can even hold them in an ISA.
 But be warned that these types of investments are equities, so they can fluctuate in value and are generally considerably riskier than most listed shares.
-These reliefs could be an area that attracts the attention of the new Chancellor.